cisco/gse/README.md

 thrown.
 Likewise, `gs::Decoder` may throw an exception of the type `DataBufferException` or `gs::DecoderException` if there is an error reading from the data before or decoding the data buffer.

+For examples of how to use these objects, see the unit test code in test/test_gs_encoder and test/test_gs_decoder or the C API code.

 C Interface
 -----------